2009 Australia rugby union tour

 The 2009 Australia national rugby union tour was a series of seven matches played by the Australia national rugby union team in November 2009.

-The "Wallabies" didn't obtain their goal (the Grand Slam), drawing the match with Ireland, and losing, surprisingly, to Scotland.
+Australia did not obtain their goal (the Grand Slam), drawing the match with Ireland, and losing, surprisingly, to Scotland.
 The tour was preceded by a match against All Blacks for the Bledisloe Cup.

 Matches

 Scores and results list Australia's points tally first.